 Commercial materials, as stated by Gebhard (2000), which include EFL/ESL texts, audiotapes with accompanying workbooks, videotapes with worksheets for students, and computer programs are usually used in private language school or business.
-In fact, there are now various commercially made texts and other materials on the market for teaching English skills, vocabulary building, and many more.
-In addition, publishing companies such as Addison-Wesley/Longman, Academic and Professional Book Centre, Cambridge University Press, and some others are producing a full series of texts, from beginner through advanced proficiency levels.
+In fact, there are now various commercially made texts and other materials on the market for teaching English skills, vocabulary building, and more. addition, publishing companies many Wesley/Longman, Academic and Professional Book Centre, University Press, and some others are producing a full series of texts, from beginner through advanced proficiency levels.